NathanHarrington/NathanHarrington.github.io/content/pages/wasatch_work_log_timeline.md

 save_as: pages/wasatch_work_log_timeline.html
 status: hidden

+2016-11-14 06:38 Manufacturing meeting and notes.
+Segfault on environment reconfiguration onto zenbook with hiDpi display.
+Various debugging tests with strace and valgrind for isolation.
+Start of sytlesheet integration and read from file.

+2016-11-14 17:00

 2016-11-11 06:41 Deeply nested name space alterations.
 Start of complete build through hardware setup and capture.
 Full integration and commitment to current build process on appveyor.
 Linkage and detaile